LogtalkDotOrg/logtalk-for-vscode/media/settings.md

 * XVM: `xvm`
 * YAP: `yap`

 See the scripts [man pages](https://logtalk.org/documentation.html#man-pages) for their available options.
+To find the absolute path to the scripts, use the `which` command on macOS or Linux systems and the `where.exe` command on Windows.